llmrb/llm/README.md

 etc).
-The llm.rb approach to multimodal prompts is to let you pass `URI` objects to describe links, `LLM::File` / `LLM::Response::File` objects to describe files, `String` objects to describe text blobs, or an array of the forementioned objects to describe multiple objects in a single prompt.
+The llm.rb approach to multimodal prompts is to let you pass `URI` objects to describe links, `LLM::File` / `LLM::Response::File` objects to describe files, `String` objects to describe text blobs, or an array of the aforementioned objects to describe multiple objects in a single prompt.
 Each object is a first class citizen that can be passed directly to a prompt.